mSvcBench/muBench/WorkModelGenerator/README.md

 As input, you must specify for the `ServiceMeshFilePath` key, the path of the `service-mesh` json file.
 Follow [these instructions](/ServiceMeshGenerator/README.md) if you haven't already created such file.

 Also, you must specify the `WorkModelParameters` whose values are the set of internal-service functions along with their parameters, which must include the `probability` key, used by the WorkModelGenerator for choosing which internal-service function assign to each service.
+Other keys are used by the specific internal-service function, e.g., the `compute_pi` function uses `mean_bandwidth` and `range_complexity`.

 Furthermore, you can list database-specific functions if you leave the `"type": "database"` property inside the function name key you want to use for the database services, in this case `databases_function`.